dB-Ryzen/mAYHEM/General-Use.md

 Current firmware does not support [exFAT](https://en.wikipedia.org/wiki/ExFAT), as it is encumbered by Microsoft patents.
 Please ensure your microSD cards are formatted using the [FAT32](https://en.wikipedia.org/wiki/FAT32) format.
 Because of the FAT32 limitation, individual file sizes are limited to 4Gbytes.

 I am not aware of any practical upper limit to the size of supported microSD cards.
 [FAT32](https://en.wikipedia.org/wiki/FAT32) does impose limits, but there are no microSD cards that are large enough to reach these limits.
+Apparently, the Windows operating system will not create FAT32 filesystems larger than 32GB, which is... odd.

 Name-brand microSD cards are highly recommended.
 There are some terrible microSD cards being sold as no-name brands, or as counterfeit name brands, and aren't worth the frustration to save a little money.
 Bad cards will work erratically, or perform slowly, and wear out quickly -- if they work at all.